drdn/openRefine/200206-openrefine.md

 ## Exercise: Text Facets

->Which licencses are used for articles in this file?
+>Which licenses are used for articles in this file?

 Use a `text facet` for the `license` column and answer these questions?
 1. What is the most common license in the file?